DIDI-AUTO/Mercedes/README.md

-# this is buyingand selling of cars
+# this is buying and selling of cars